What You'll Learn

 Recovery rates show you when movements and muscle groups are ready to be programmed again.
 Instead of guessing whether your athletes have recovered from yesterday's squats, you see clear visual indicators.

-How Recovery Groups Work
+How Muscle Activations Work

 Visual Recovery Indicators